mlatysheva/udacity_capstone_travel_app/README.md

 ## Additional features

-The project uses SASS for styling and minifies js and styles for the production environment.
+The project uses SASS for styling, service workers to make content available offline and minifies js and styles for the production environment.
 Besides, the client API can show the content offline but cannot make calls to the external API offline.